b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 Partly, I blame it on Codd.
 He invented this relational algebra which was turned into the SQL we know today.
 He was a mathematician.
 Can you tell?

 The other part is flexibility and control.
-There are many potential ways to combine data from two tables which yield different result sets.
-The DBMS does not guess how you want to combine tables each time.
+The SQL language provides a relatively small number of constructs which can be used to encode a large number of possible ways to combine two tables and yield different result sets.
+The DBMS does not guess how you want to combine tables.
 You need to tell it each and every time as part of the query.
-The SQL language uses a relatively small number of constructs to encode a large number of possible ways to combine two tables.

 SQL has many advantages.
 It is highly expressive and compact.
-SQL can be quickly and automatically translated into fast, parallel code optimized to the size and content of the data sets.
-It has saved many person-years of writing tedious code.
+SQL can be automatically translated into code optimized to the size and content of the data sets.
+It has saved many programmer-years of writing tedious code.
 It has withstood the test of time as a standard.
 Many companies and universities continue to make investments in SQL keeping it useful for the foreseeable future.
 It is a technical marvel well worth your time learning.